-Georgetown University, Masters in Taxation.
+Georgetown University Masters in Taxation.

-University of Pennsylvania - Masters in Liberal Arts - Women's Studies

-Certified Public Accountant since 1988.
+University of Pennsylvania - Masters in Liberal Arts - Women's Studies Certified Public Accountant since 1988.

-Married, and the mother of three children, Attorney Merwine has practiced law for over 20 years, almost exclusively in the field of family law.
+Married, and the mother of three children, Attorney Merwine has practiced law for over 30 years, almost exclusively in the field of family law.
 The edge that she brings to her clients who are dividing family assets and businesses is that she is a CPA and numbers expert who is able to garner financial advantage for her clients in property settlements, spousal support, child support and pre-nuptial agreements.
-Not only is she top-rated by her peers on lawyers.com but by her clients as well.
-This book was written as part of her constant quest to achieve the best possible results for her clients.
+Attorney Merwine is also an adjunct professor at a local college.
+Not only is she top-rated by her peers on lawyers.com but by her clients as well, with a 10 out of 10 rating on Avvo, and a 4.3-star rating on Google.
+This book was written as part of her constant quest to achieve the best possible results for her client.